What are Flavonoids?

 The vibrant green of a parsley bunch, the enticing rouge of a summer strawberry or the translucent colour of a juicy grape.
 The vibrancy of fauna enriches our daily lives.
 In fact, studies show houseplants improve our daily mood, reducing anxiety and providing a calming presence.

 In recent years, the scientific community has acquired a better understanding of the benefits offered by flavonoids.
-The Linus Pauling Institute has noted flavonoids may exhibit anti-inflammatory and immune system boosting properties.
+The Linus Pauling Institute has noted that flavonoids may exhibit anti-inflammatory and immune system-boosting properties.

 Flavonoids in CBD

-Flavonoids play an important role alongside other plant matter and terpenes in the “entourage effect.”
+Flavonoids play an important role alongside other plant matter and terpenes in inducing the “entourage effect.”
 This is the theory that all the compounds in cannabis work together, and when taken together, they produce a better effect than when taken alone.